Abhish3341/rekordr/README.md

 ### Security Considerations

 - All recording happens client-side
-- Videos are uploaded directly to Firebase Storage
+- Videos are uploaded directly to Supabase Storage
-- Firebase Storage security rules control access
+- Supabase Storage security rules control access
 - Shareable links use unique identifiers
 - No sensitive data stored in localStorage